clairedavid/ml_in_hep/_sources/week1/class_algs_sigmoid.md

 In the section {ref}`class:sigmoid:better` above, we can split the data sample using $y = 1/2$ horizontal mark:
 * if the logistic function outputs a value $y < 0.5$, the event is classified as background
-* if the logistic function outputs a value $y \geq 0.5$, the event is classified as background
+* if the logistic function outputs a value $y \geq 0.5$, the event is classified as signal

 This way and looking at the distribution on Figure {ref}`scattersigmoid`, the majority of data points will be correctly classified with the $1/2$ horizontal threshold.